Fitting NANOGrav 15-year data and ACT data with modified inflation in entropic cosmology: Validation with NANOGrav

 \item $\epsilon_\mathrm{m}$ gets a dip over the old one with $|\epsilon_\mathrm{m}| < 1$ in-between $N_\mathrm{1} < N < N_\mathrm{2}$ when, say, the modes around the NANOGrav exit the horizon (we consider $N_\mathrm{1}=6$ and $N_\mathrm{2}=14$ in the plot, later we will see that such values of $N_\mathrm{1}$ and $N_\mathrm{2}$ are compatible with the best fitted values of the parameters) --- this is termed as the \textbf{2nd phase (or the intermediate phase) of inflation}.
 Here it may be noted that a negative value of $C$ (sitting in front of the tanh function) makes a dip on the modified slow roll parameter (over the old one) while a positive $C$ leads to a bump on the same.
 In this regard, it is important to mention that the dip is crucial to get a blue tilted tensor power spectrum and validate the NANOGrav data, and thus we work with a negative value of $C$.

 \item Once again, $\epsilon_\mathrm{m}(N) \approx \epsilon_\mathrm{old}(N)$ during the \textbf{3rd (or final) phase of inflation} when the lower scale modes exit the horizon.
 This inflationary stage lasts for $N_\mathrm{2} < N < N_\mathrm{f}$, i.e. the entire inflation exits at $N = N_\mathrm{f}$ when $\epsilon_\mathrm{m}$ reaches to unity. \end{enumerate} The very first property ensures the validation of ACT data even with this modified slow roll parameter, and we will show that the existence of the dip during the 2nd phase results to a blue tilted primordial tensor power spectrum over the modes that exit the horizon during $N_\mathrm{1} < N < N_\mathrm{2}$.
+Here it deserves mentioning that the modification of the slow roll parameter over $\epsilon_\mathrm{old}(N)$, in Eq.~(\ref{Nano-1}), is mainly considered from observational perspective based on the NANOGrav 15-year signal.
+As we will show that such $\epsilon_\mathrm{m}(N)$ results from four parameter generalized entropy with varying exponent, as also discussed around Eq.~(\ref{gamma function}).
+The microscopic origin of the four parameter generalized entropy with fixed exponent is described in \cite{Nojiri:2023bom}.
+However it will be interesting to extend such microscopic analysis of the generalized entropy in case of varying exponent.
+Since the main motivation of the present work is to examine the compatibility of generalized entropy with ACT and NANOGrav observations, the microscopic analysis of the same with varying exponent is expected to study in some future work.

 By using $\epsilon_\mathrm{m}(N)$ from Eq.~(\ref{Nano-1}), we can solve the Hubble parameter as follows (by using $\epsilon_\mathrm{m}(N) = -\frac{d\ln{H_\mathrm{m}}}{dN}$):

 where $\int \mathrm{tanh}(x) dx= \ln{\left[\mathrm{cosh}(x)\right]}$ needs to be used, and $H_\mathrm{old}(N)$ is given in Eq.~(\ref{solution-viable-inf-2}).
 By plugging the above solution of $H(N)$ into Eq.~(\ref{FRW-eq-viable-inf-main1}), one can reconstruct the modified form $\sigma_\mathrm{m}(N)$.
 Similar to $\epsilon_\mathrm{m}$, the evolution of $H_\mathrm{m}(N)$ during inflation from Eq.~(\ref{reconstruct-1}) can also be decomposed into three parts as follows: \begin{enumerate} \item During the \textbf{1st phase of inflation (with $N<N_\mathrm{1}$)},